vacp2p/rfc/content/docs/rfcs/51/README.md

 which indicates which shards of the respective shard cluster the node is part of (see Ethereum ENR sharding bit vector [here](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/p2p-interface.md#metadata) and [here](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/validator.md#sync-committee-subnet-stability)).
+The right-most bit in the bit vector represents shard `0`, the left-most bit represents shard `63`.

 > *Note*: We will update the [31/WAKU2-ENR](https://rfc.vac.dev/spec/31/) accordingly, once this RFC moves forward.)

 Having a static shard participation indication as part of the ENR allows nodes to discover peers that are part of shards via [33/WAKU2-DISCV5](/spec/33/) as well as via DNS.